 Finally, we evaluate the response of consumption to permanent and temporary house price shocks.
-We use a structural time series model and Kalman filter to extract households' perceptions about which parts of property price shocks are permanent or transitory.
-The local level state space model used to identify the permanent and transitory components consists of a measurement equation, describing how observations are related to the state variable, and a transition equation describing the evolution of the state variable.
-Maximum likelihood estimation by numerical optimization is carried out using computed estimates of the hyperparameters, i.e. most non-zero values of the error matrices of the measurement and transition equations, which govern the movement of the components.
+We use a structural time series model and Kalman filter to extract households' perceptions about which parts of property price shocks are permanent or transitory.28 The local level state space model used to identify the permanent and transitory components consists of a measurement equation, describing how observations are related to the state variable, and a transition equation describing the evolution of the state variable.29 Maximum likelihood estimation by numerical optimization is carried out using computed estimates of the hyperparameters, i.e. most non-zero values of the error matrices of the measurement and transition equations, which govern the movement of the components.
 After estimation, the filtered states are calculated using the Kalman filter.
 The filtered estimators are, by definition, the expected values conditional on the observations.

-In our local level model, using a trend-cycle decomposition, we have a time-varying trend component and a cyclical component at a short business cycle frequency (5 years).
-We interpret the stochastic trend component obtained from the state space model by filtering as the perceived permanent component of housing prices and the cyclical component as the perceived temporary component.
-The perceived permanent component is shown in Appendix B.
+In our local level model, using a trend-cycle decomposition, we have a time-varying trend component and a cyclical component at a short business cycle frequency (5 years).30 We interpret the stochastic trend component obtained from the state space model by filtering as the perceived permanent component of housing prices and the cyclical component as the perceived temporary component.
+The perceived permanent component is shown in Appendix 2.

 The results for Kalman-filtered housing price data are presented in column (6) for the permanent component and column (7) for the temporary component.
-As suggested by the theoretical model, permanent shocks in housing prices have a statistically significant impact on consumption.
-Further, our analysis suggests that the impact of temporary shocks on consumption is statistically significant and negative, which is in line with the prediction from our theoretical model that households run down the consumption-housing ratio if house price shocks are of the more temporary variety.31 Using one
+As suggested by the theoretical model,

-28 Structural time series models are now quite widely used, and a full description can be found in Harvey (1989).
+Structural time series models are now quite widely used, and a full description can be found in Harvey (1989).
 The Kalman filter is the optimal filter for a linear model subject to Gaussian noise and therefore an indispensable tool for modelling information and learning.
 It also allows for the derivation of time-dependent coefficients in agents' optimal decision rules, and permits a neat application of Bayesian learning to updating optimal forecasting rules from period to period as new information becomes available.

-29 For a thorough exposition of the state space methodology, the reader may refer to Harvey (1989).
+For a thorough exposition of the state space methodology, the reader may refer to Harvey (1989).
 From the state space form, the Kalman filter and the associated smoothing algorithm enable maximum likelihood estimation of the model parameters and signal extraction of the unobserved components, conditional on a set of initial parameters and the appropriate information set.

-30 Estimation was carried out using the STAMP 6.0 software.
+Estimation was carried out using the STAMP 6.0 software.
 Model selection criteria are based on Koopman et al. (1999).
 First and foremost, it is suggested that the convergence of the numerical maximum likelihood estimation be examined.
 Koopman et al. (1999) suggest that strong convergence is a necessary condition for the models to be suitably specified and that failure to satisfy this condition could be a symptom of misspecification.
-Further goodness of fit statistics and diagnostics using the innovations, i.e. the one-step-ahead prediction errors, are provided in Appendix C. In most cases, the disturbances display the ideal conditions.
+Further goodness of fit statistics and diagnostics using the innovations, i.e. the one-step-ahead prediction errors, are provided in Appendix 3.
+In most cases, the disturbances display the ideal conditions.
 Harvey et al. (1998) have stressed that time series models based on unobserved components are effective even in the presence of messy features such as outliers, structural breaks and non-Gaussian errors.